-Carriers participating in modernized Connect America programs must file deployment data with USAC's HUBB (High Cost Universal Broadband) portal showing where they are building out mass-market, high-speed Internet service by precise location.
-This information will include latitude and longitude coordinates for every location where service is available, and will eventually be displayed on a public-facing map showing the impact of Connect America funding on broadband expansion throughout rural America.
+Carriers participating in modernized Connect America programs must file deployment data with USAC's HUBB (High Cost Universal Broadband) portal showing where they are building out mass-market, high-speed internet service by precise location.
+This information includes latitude and longitude coordinates for every location where service is available, and USAC will eventually display this information on a public-facing map to show the impact of Connect America funding on broadband expansion throughout rural America.

 On February 24, 2017, the FCC released an Order (1) temporarily extending the March 1, 2017, HUBB portal filing deadline for Connect America Fund (CAF) Phase II carriers and Connect America Fund-Broadband Loop Support (CAF-BLS) recipients, and (2) clarifying the HUBB portal filing obligations for Alternative Connect America Cost Model (A-CAM) recipients with respect to "pre-existing" locations.

 As a result of this order, the first HUBB filing deadline for Phase II carriers will be July 1, 2017, and the first HUBB filing deadline for CAF-BLS and A-CAM recipients will be March 1, 2018.

 To help you prepare your data, we have created Geolocation Methods: A guide to successfully collecting broadband deployment data.
 This guide describes three methods for gathering geographic coordinates, with the pros and cons of each approach.
 You can use any method or combination of methods to gather the correct geographic coordinates for the locations you serve or could serve.
 Accurate data is the key to filing successfully with the HUBB portal.